College Football Rankings 2018: Bleacher Report's Week 3 Top 25

 - 25. Houston (NR)

-Others receiving votes: Utah, Duke, Colorado, Iowa
+Others receiving votes: Utah, Duke, Colorado, Iowa, Michigan State, Arizona State, Oklahoma State

 Who's hot: Stanford Cardinal